Winter Squash Varieties and Recipes

-There has been a proliferation of squash varieties over the last few years.
-Before that, butternut, acorn, and the occasional sugar pumpkin were the extent of the choices, but now, you are likely to encounter golden acorn (a sweeter, smoother cousin of the green variety), banana squash, delicata, turban, and hubbard.
+There has been a proliferation of winter squash varieties over the last few years.
+Before that, butternut, acorn, and the occasional sugar pumpkin were the extent of the choices.
+Now, you are likely to encounter golden acorn (a sweeter, smoother cousin of the green variety), banana squash, delicata, turban, and hubbard.
+Here are some tips and a listing of recipes so that you can make the most of them in fall and winter.

-Winter squashes adorn my kitchen from October through March.
-I’ll admit that a big old winter squash may not be a practical choice when you come home starving at 6:30; and they can be cumbersome to work with unless you have good, sharp knives (or a handy workaround for lack thereof).
+I’ll admit that a big old winter squash may not be a practical choice when you come home starving at 6:30; and they can be cumbersome to work with unless you have good, sharp knives.
+Fortunately, there’s a workaround for that; see How to Cut a Butternut Squash Without Losing Your Mind — these tips can apply to any of the other larger squashes or sugar pumpkins, too.

 - Soy and Agave-Glazed Winter Squash